snl-dakota/dakota/docs-sphinx/source/usingdakota/introduction/helloworld.rst

 - :ref:`Learn more about this example's parameter study method, and the rosenbrock test problem. <examples-gettingstarted-main>`
 - :ref:`Explore the many methods available in Dakota <methodtypes-main>`.
 - :ref:`Learn the syntax needed to use these methods <inputfile-main>`.
-- :ref:`Learn how to use your own analysis code with Dakota <advancedsimulationcodeinterfaces-main>`.
+- :ref:`Learn how to use your own analysis code with Dakota <advint>`.

 ===============
 Video Resources